-By the way, the kanji character representing a woman’s breast is used for “chi” of Chiiwa-kyo, and it is said this is because a breast-like lump of stalactite is hanging from the ceiling of the largest cave on Mt.
+By the way, the kanji character representing a woman’s breast is used for ‘chi’ of Chiiwa-kyo.
+This is because a breast-like lump of stalactite is hanging from the ceiling of the largest cave on Mt.
 Chiiwa.
-Legend has it that a starved child of a traveller survived by drinking the dew dripping from the breast-like rock.
+Legend has it that a starved child of a traveler survived by drinking the dew dripping from the breast-like rock.

 I visited there on a sunny day in May 2016 with my friend.
 After visiting several places in Horai Town, we got to Chiiwa-kyo in the afternoon.
 We parked the car in the narrowest parking space I’ve ever seen and started walking.

-After walking in the woods for fifteen minutes, we arrived at the foot of Mt.
-Chiiwa, which stood dauntingly in front of us.
-My friend wanted to climb, but unfortunately I was already very tired by then from walking all day long.
+After walking in the woods for fifteen minutes, we arrived at the foot of the cliff, which stood dauntingly in front of us.
+My friend wanted to climb, but unfortunately I was already exhausted by then from walking all day long.

-Several days later, I talked with a woman from the local tourist information center in Shinshiro City.
-She said to me that climbing Mt.
-Chiiwa was actually not that hard and the “vertical section” actually wasn’t so long.
+Several days later, I talked with a local woman living in Shinshiro City.
+She said to me that climbing the cliff was actually not that hard if I put my mind to it.
 So maybe I was just overwhelmed by the look of it.
 Anyway, we certainly enjoyed that day and we came back to downtown Hamamatsu to satisfy our hunger with cold beer and yakitori.

-There are a couple of interesting places.
-They are all just a short drive away from Chiiwa-kyo.
-Ure Dam was constructed in Horai Town (present Shinshiro City) in 1958.
-It was built of concrete, and the lake created by damming up the water is called the Lake Horai.
-Also, there is the Nagashino Castle Ruins Museum.
-This museum stands at the site of Nagashino Castle, and exhibits many articles on the crucial Battle of Nagashino in 1575.
+There are a couple of interesting places near Chiiwa-kyo.
+They are just a short drive from the gorge.
+Ure Dam was constructed in Horai Town (present-day Shinshiro City) in 1958.
+It was built of concrete, and the lake created by damming up the water is called Lake Horai.
+Nagashino Castle Ruins Museum is also one of the major tourist attractions in the region.
+This museum stands at the site of Nagashino Castle and exhibits many items concerning the crucial Battle of Nagashino in 1575.